longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 </details>

 ![result_query_5](https://github.com/longnguyen0102/photo/blob/main/eCommerce_project/sql_ecommerce_query05_result.png)

+➡️ As can see from the result, this number in July 2017 is high.
+Each customers will make 4 transactions; they did not buy one time then leave, they came back to make more transactions in a month.

 ### 6️⃣ Average amount of money spent per session.
 Only include purchaser data in July 2017.
 *Note: Condition of purchaser: transactions >=1 and productRevenue IS NOT NULL.*